Or. Uni. Trial. Ct. R. 3.180

 (1) As used in this rule:

-(a) "Electronic Recording" includes video recording, audio recording, live streaming, and still photography by cell phone, tablet, computer, camera, tape recorder, or any other means.
+(a) "Electronic Recording" includes video recording, audio recording, and still photography by cell phone, tablet, computer, camera, tape recorder, or any other means.
 "Electronic recording" does not include "electronic writing."

 (a) The court shall not wholly prohibit all electronic recording of a court proceeding unless the court makes findings of fact on the record setting forth substantial reasons that establish:

-(i) There is a reasonable likelihood that the electronic recording will interfere with the rights of the parties to a fair trial or will affect the presentation of evidence or the outcome of the trial; or
+(i) A reasonable likelihood that the electronic recording will interfere with the rights of the parties to a fair trial or will affect the presentation of evidence or the outcome of the trial; or

-(ii) There is a reasonable likelihood that the costs or other burdens imposed by the electronic recording will interfere with the efficient administration of justice.
+(ii) A reasonable likelihood that the costs or other burdens imposed by the electronic recording will interfere with the efficient administration of justice.

-(7) The court may limit electronic recording of particular components of the proceeding if the court finds that:
+(6) The court has discretion to limit electronic recording of particular components of the proceeding based on one or more of the following factors:

-(c) The electronic recording of a particular witness would endanger the welfare of the witness or materially hamper the testimony of the witness.
+(c) The electronic recording of a particular witness would endanger the welfare of the witness or materially hamper the testimony of the witness; or

 (a) Proceedings in chambers.

-(b) Any notes or conversations intended to be private including but not limited to counsel and judges conferring at the bench and conferences involving counsel and their clients.
+(b) Any notes or conversations intended to be private including but not limited to attorneys and judges conferring at the bench and conferences involving attorneys and their clients.

 (d) Proceedings involving a sex crime, if the victim has requested that the proceeding not be electronically recorded.